Dominion Atlantic Railway: Heritage and culture

-A number of DAR stations were restored for adaptive re-use such as a town library in Wolfville, a restaurant in Bridgetown and a museum in Middleton.
+A number of DAR stations were restored for adaptive re-use such as a town library in Wolfville, a museum in Kentville, a restaurant in Bridgetown and a museum in Middleton.
 Two stations, Hantsport and Wolfville, are federally protected buildings, designated since 1992 under the Heritage Railway Stations Protection Act.

 Only one DAR steam locomotive was preserved, No. 999 Fronsac, at the Canadian Railway Museum in Delson, Quebec.
 The DAR's business car Nova Scotia is being preserved at the Toronto Railway Museum, Toronto, Ontario, while a passenger coach, No. 1303 Micmac, is preserved at the Canada Science and Technology Museum in Ottawa, Ontario.
-A snowplow and combine car (used for the Windsor-Truro mixed train service until 1978) were preserved at the Musquodoboit Railway Museum in Musquodoboit Harbour, Nova Scotia., although the combine was demolished in 2021.
+A snowplow and combine car (used for the Windsor-Truro mixed train service until 1978) were preserved at the Musquodoboit Railway Museum in Musquodoboit Harbour, Nova Scotia, although the combine was demolished in 2021.
 One of the DAR's first RDC Dayliner, DAR 9058 (later VIA 6133) has been preserved by railway author and model company owner Jason Shron.
 A monument to Vernon Smith, the railway engineer who built much of the line was built beside the DAR tracks at a waterfront park in Wolfville in 2013.

-A large collection of Dominion Atlantic Railway artifacts are held at the Kings County Museum in while the Musquodoboit Harbour Railway Museum has preserved the DAR collection of George Warden.
-A large DAR photograph collection is preserved at the Middleton Railway Museum in Middleton, Nova Scotia.
-The Apple Capital Museum in Berwick, Nova Scotia presents the railway's role in the apple industry with a large working model railway diorama.
+The Middleton Railway Museum in Middleton, Nova Scotia has restored the former DAR station and maintains a DAR photograph collection as well as a large model train layout depicting the operation of the DAR.
+The Apple Capital Museum in Berwick, Nova Scotia presents the railway's role in the apple industry with a large working model railway diorama of the town in the 1930s.

+A large collection of Dominion Atlantic Railway artifacts are held at the Kings County Museum in Kentville, while the Musquodoboit Harbour Railway Museum has preserved the DAR collection of George Warden.